-- Put the cuff around the arm.
-Turn the power on, and start the machine.
+- Turn the power on to start the unit.

-- Look at the display window to see your blood pressure reading.
-The machine will show your systolic and diastolic blood pressures on the screen.
-Write down your blood pressure, with the systolic pressure before the diastolic pressure (for example, 120/80).
+- Look at the display screen to get your blood pressure reading.
+It will show your systolic and diastolic pressures.
+Write down the measurement in your record.
+The systolic pressure goes in front of the diastolic pressure.
+For example, 120/80.

 - Press the exhaust button to release all of the air from the cuff.

 - If you need to repeat the measurement, wait 2 to 3 minutes before starting.